joaocarmo/instagram-getter/README.md

 (that's how you'll know it's working).
 A dedicated button will then be appended to every post, so you can't miss it.

+## Known issues

+- Doesn't support videos yet
+- Doesn't support profile pictures yet
+- Stops working after browsing back and forth on multiple image posts a couple of times
+- May not show until scrolling has occurred and going back to the main profile page
+- Probably a lot more I haven't noticed yet

 ## FAQ

 #### Why this?